Mother gives birth in used car dealership with help from co-workers - NewsBreak

 “There’s a lot of screaming and a lot of … I don’t want to say anger … but pain going on,” sales representative Jacob Cloutier said.
 “A lot of it, on my end, was just remaining calm, trying to keep her calm and trying to keep her breathing.”

 “The West Metro Fire Department showed up, after I had caught the baby,” said Cloutier, who was able to draw on the experience of his son’s birth to help Maxey-Deveraux deliver her daughter.
-“I’m just very grateful that there were no complications.”Starbucks workers in 9 cities looking to unionize
+“I’m just very grateful that there were no complications.”Are you doing that COVID test wrong?
+Experts debate where to stick swab

 Baby Jhersi weighs only 5 lbs.
 9 oz., but she’s healthy.
 Back at home on maternity leave, Maxey-Deveraux is thankful for her co-workers.